mendix/docs/content/refguide/project-settings.md

 ### 7.1 User Entity

-**User entity** defines the entity which the user targeting is based on.
-You can use the attributes of this entity in an XPath.
+**User entity** defines the entity which is used in [assigning a user task](user-task#user-assignment).
+If you assign a user task using an Xpath, you can use attributes of this entity.
+If you are using a microflow, the entity defines the return type the microflows expects.
+For more information, see the [User Task Assignment](user-task#user-assignment) section in *User Task*.

 ## 8 Miscellaneous Tab {#miscellaneous}